Murders in the Rue Morgue (1971 film)

-Murders in the Rue Morgue is a 1971 American mystery horror film directed by Gordon Hessler by American International Pictures (AIP).
+Murders in the Rue Morgue (also known as Edgar Allan Poe's Murders in the Rue Morgue) is a 1971 British mystery horror film directed by Gordon Hessler, loosely based on Edgar Allan Poe's 1841 short story.
 It stars Jason Robards, Christine Kaufmann, Herbert Lom, Adolfo Celi, Michael Dunn and Lilli Palmer.
+The film was produced by the British branch of American International Pictures (AIP), and is the final film of AIP's "Poe cycle".

-The screenplay by Christopher Wicking and Henry Slesar is a loose adaptation of Edgar Allan Poe's 1841 short story of the same name.
-However, it departs from Poe's version in several significant aspects, at times more resembling Gaston Leroux's The Phantom of the Opera, and incorporating the historical character Eugène François Vidocq.
+The film departs from Poe's original story in several significant aspects, at times more resembling Gaston Leroux's The Phantom of the Opera and incorporating the historical character Eugène François Vidocq, as well as introducing metatextual elements.
+Filming took place entirely in Spain, with the musical score written by Waldo de los Ríos.

-The final film of AIP's "Poe cycle," Murders in the Rue Morgue was released by AIP on July 21, 1971.
-It received mixed to negative reviews from critics.
+Murders in the Rue Morgue was released by AIP on July 21, 1971, and received mixed-to-negative reviews from critics.
 According to Gordon Hessler, the film was heavily re-edited by producers before its release.

 Plot

 In early-20th century Paris, a theatre troupe is specializing in gory, naturalistic horror plays in the fashion of the Grand Guignol, under the direction of Cesar Charron.

 Charron is presenting Poe's "The Murders in the Rue Morgue".
 Cesar's wife, the actress Madeline, whose mother had been murdered by axe, is haunted by nightmares of an axe-wielding man.
 Then, suddenly, Rene Marot, a former lover of Madeline's mother thought long dead after being horribly disfigured on stage, mysteriously returns and begins murdering members and ex-members of the acting troupe, confounding the Paris police, who initially suspect Cesar.